 What are toxic algal blooms?

-Most phytoplankton are harmless, and are a food source for some marine life.
-However, about 2% of algae species are capable of causing harm by:
+Most phytoplankton are harmless and are a food source for some marine life.
+However, about 2% of algae species can cause harm by:

-- producing toxins (called biotoxins or phycotoxins) that can kill other organisms, including marine mammals, birds, and humans
+- producing toxins (called biotoxins or phycotoxins) that can kill animals, including marine mammals, birds, and humans

-- forming large blooms (high concentrations of cells) that may clog the gills of fish, cover beaches, or deplete oxygen in the water as they die and decompose
+- forming large blooms that can clog the gills of fish, cover beaches, or use up oxygen in the water as they die and break down

 Causes of algal blooms

 Algal blooms usually occur naturally when wind and water currents are favourable.
 Causes can include slow water circulation or unusually high water temperatures.
-Some blooms have happened after extreme weather events such as cyclones, floods, or drought.
+Some blooms have happened after extreme weather events like cyclones, floods, or drought.

-Sometimes algal blooms are caused by 'overfeeding'.
-This happens when nutrients (mainly phosphorus, nitrogen and carbon) build up at a rate that 'overfeeds' the environment's algae.
-Nutrient pollution from human activities can make the problem worse, leading to blooms occurring more often.
+Sometimes algal blooms are caused by overfeeding.
+This happens when nutrients (mainly phosphorus, nitrogen, and carbon) build up at a rate that "overfeeds" algae in the environment.
+Nutrient pollution from human activities can make the problem worse.
+This leads to blooms occurring more often.

 MPI shellfish monitoring programme

-MPI manages a monitoring programme of the main recreational shellfish harvesting areas in New Zealand.
-The programme involves regularly testing shellfish for toxins, and seawater for toxic algae.
+The Ministry for Primary Industries (MPI) manages a monitoring programme of the main recreational shellfish harvesting areas in New Zealand.
+The programme involves regularly testing shellfish for toxins and sea water for toxic algae.

-During a bloom, extra monitoring is carried out.
-This tracks the progress and spread of the bloom, and shows what is happening to the toxicity of different kinds of shellfish.
-If toxins exceed safe limits, they can poison humans.
+During a bloom, we do extra monitoring.
+This tracks the progress and spread of the bloom and shows what is happening to the toxicity of different kinds of shellfish.
+If toxin levels are above safe limits, they can poison humans.